The clinical study was completed in July 2020.

 Participation in the study is entirely voluntary.
 Anyone choosing to take part in the study can change their mind at any time and withdraw from the study without providing a reason.
 Non-participation or withdrawal from the study will not affect current or future care of patients.
 If a patient chooses to discontinue participation in the study, he or she will be asked to complete the end-of-study procedures (e.g. final medical examination and laboratory tests) for their own safety.

 Participation in the study may also be stopped at any time by the responsible doctor on medical grounds.

 The Informed Consent Form, containing all relevant patient information, will be made available in multiple languages.
-Currently, the following versions are available:
+Currently, the following versions for the Main study are available:

 The study drug is called CDNF (Cerebral Dopamine Neurotrophic Factor).
 It is a protein, which is found naturally in the body.
 In this study, its potential to prevent dopamine neuron degeneration and to stimulateneuron regeneration are being studied.
 As CDNF is a protein, it cannot be given as a pill or an injection as the body will not transport it to the brain.
 Therefore, in this study, CDNF will be given using a drug delivery system, which will be implanted into the brain by a neurosurgeon.